CHEAP AND EASY ASTROPHOTOGRAPHY

 How to do it (polar aligning)

-- Stick the camera on a ball head and then stick the ball head and camera on the tracking mount.
+2. Stick the camera on a ball head and then stick the ball head and camera on the tracking mount.

-- Use the ball head to point the camera at the target
+4. Keeping the tripod and mount still use the ball head to point the camera at the target

-- Start taking pictures.
+5. Start taking pictures.

 Sky Watcher Star Adventurer Pro Pack

-What blows me away with these mounts is that they track as accurately as mounts that cost twice as much.
+What blows me away with these little mounts is that they track as accurately as mounts that cost twice as much.
 Note this version comes with all the accessories you need although if you’re doing wide angle stuff with lenses then you might also want a ball head

-Star adventurer light weight tripod
+Star adventurer lightweight tripod

 Any sturdy camera tripod will do but if you don’t have one there are these… they are light but can only handle light little mounts that carry light little telescopes or lenses like these.